brodiembusby/Starcraft-2-Bots/README.md

 # Senior-Project
-This is currently a placeholder for a eventual senior repository.
+This is currently a placeholder for a eventual senior project repository.